 Skip to main content

-A Streetcar Named Fresno Traction; the history of Streetcar service in Fresno
+A Streetcar Named Fresno Traction; the history of streetcar service in Fresno

-The Fresno City Railway Company began converting all existing lines to 61 pound rails in anticipation of conversion to electric street cars.
+The Fresno City Railway Company began converting all existing lines to 61-pound rails in anticipation of conversion to electric street cars.
 In 1903 the Fresno City Railway Company was renamed to the Fresno Traction Company.
-Also in 1903 the San Joaquin Light and Power Company was founded with the purpose of providing electricity to the Fresno Traction Company.
-The Fresno Traction Company was authorized to build 196 miles of streetcar lines which would connect as far north was Wawona in Yosemite National Park, east to Trimmer Springs and south to Selma.
-One of the first line expansions by the Fresno Traction company was along what is now the median of Huntington Boulevard.
+Also, in 1903 the San Joaquin Light & Power Company was founded with the purpose of providing electricity to the Fresno Traction Company.

-Much of the future expansion of the streetcar lines in Fresno was delayed or outright cancelled after the 1906 San Francisco Earthquake which caused damage over most of Central California.
-In 1909 the Fresno Street underpass was completed which linked streetcar service west of the Southern Pacific Freight Line.
-The Southern Pacific Railroad purchased controlling interest in the Fresno Traction Company in 1910 and began converting the lines to 75 pound rails.
-The Roeding Park (location Fresno Chaffee Zoo) streetcar line was complete by 1912 and expand northward towards the San Joaquin River began with the notable Wishon Avenue underpass being built by 1914.
-The streetcar lines reached the ghost town of Fresno Beach where modern Scout Island is located on the San Joaquin River by 1915.
+The Southern Pacific Railroad purchased controlling interest in the Fresno Traction Company in 1910 and began converting the lines to 75-pound rails.
+The Roeding Park streetcar line was complete by 1912 and expansion northward towards the San Joaquin River began with the notable Wishon Avenue underpass being built by 1914.
+The streetcar lines reached the now defunct community of Fresno Beach where modern Scout Island is located on the San Joaquin River by 1915.

 Fresno.gov; Fresno Area Express History

 One of the major component pieces of the Fresno Traction Company was Fulton Street.
 Originally US Route 99 was aligned directly west of Fulton Street on Broadway which kept the differing traffic away from each other.
-US 99 for the most part seems to avoided much of the Fresno Traction Company streetcar lines aside from the one near Roeding Park and the Belmont Traffic Circle.
+US Route 99 for the most part seems to have avoided much of the Fresno Traction Company streetcar lines aside from the one near Roeding Park and the Belmont Traffic Circle.

-Following the conversion of the Fresno Traction Company into Fresno City Lines the streetcar tracks were dismantled and some right-of-way was converted into new roadway.
+Following the conversion of the Fresno Traction Company into Fresno City Lines the streetcar tracks were dismantled, and some right-of-way was converted into new roadway.
 In the case of the 1914 Wishon Avenue underpass it previously had only been used for streetcar service.
-Today Wishon Avenue through the 1914 Wishon Avenue underpass is open as a one-way southbound roadway.
-These photos of Wishon Avenue and the 1914 Wishon Avenue Underpass were taken this past week.
+This is underpass is presently used for one-way southbound automotive traffic.
+These photos of Wishon Avenue and the 1914 Wishon Avenue Underpass were taken during 2019.

 The Wishon Avenue Underpass given it was intended to be used by streetcars is prone to flooding in wet winters.
 This photo below illustrates the poor drainage grade of the modern roadway.

 The larger car is a somewhat rare step-less Dragon Car which operated typically on weekends that had a low clearance of 7 inches.
 The smaller car is the typical Birney Model that operated on Fresno Traction Company lines.
 The Dragon Car was hauled to the site in 1935 and became the Standard Diner.
 It isn't clear if the second car was hauled in at the same time or at a later date.
-The Standard Diner became Trolley Car Carole's in 1968 which continued to operate for couple more decades. the Fresno Bee reported in 2013 that Trolley Car Carole's had burned down.
+The Standard Diner became Trolley Car Carole's in 1968 which continued to operate for couple more decades.
+The Fresno Bee reported in 2013 that Trolley Car Carole's had burned down.

 Below is a picture of Standard Diner when it was in operation.